microsoft/vscode-docs/docs/cpp/cpp-ide.md

 ---
 Order: 6
 Area: cpp
-TOCTitle: C++
+TOCTitle: Editing
 ContentId: 61D63E54-67E2-4743-B5CB-C6E7F582982A
 PageTitle: Edit and navigate C++ code in Visual Studio Code
 DateApproved: 07/25/2019
 MetaDescription: How to edit and navigate C++ source files in Visual Studio Code.
 ---
-# Edit and navigate C++ code in Visual Studio Code
+# Edit C++ in Visual Studio Code

 This topic provides a quick overview of general C/C++ editor features, as well as some that are specific to C/C++.
-For more information about editing in VS Code, see [Basic Editing](/docs/editor/codebasics.md) and [Code Navigation](../editor/editingevolved.md).
+For more information about editing in Visual Studio Code, see [Basic Editing](/docs/editor/codebasics.md) and [Code Navigation](/docs/editor/editingevolved.md).

-The C/C++ extension supports [Remote Development](../remote/remote-overview.md).
+The C/C++ extension supports [Remote Development](/docs/remote/remote-overview.md).

 ## Editing features